vipincherian/catbell/doc/developer_handbook.md

   * Click on compile
   * Click on Use > Add to project
 (It is also possible to install these packages through the Lazarus package manager.
 However, that would involve re-compiling the IDE).
-Build
-Development
-Assertions
-Assertions are used liberally to intercept runtime anomalous behaviour.
-These checks run during development testing in builds with debug info, but would not be part of the release build.
-Compiler options -> Custom options -> -Sa

 ## Install libraries ##